How we work, and what we account for.

 Provenance Protocol v1

-A nineteen-data-point framework for documenting provenance — twelve technical fields plus seven stewardship fields drawn from the African scholarly debate — has been drafted and is open for community review.
-Current working draft: provenance-protocol-whitepaper-v1, published May 2026.
+A nineteen-data-point framework for documenting provenance — twelve technical fields plus seven stewardship fields drawn from the African scholarly debate — has been drafted and is in internal review.
 Per-object provenance data is rolled out progressively as the collector's physical records are transcribed.

 Corrections and contact

 Errors are ours.
-Corrections, scholarly input, restitution-relevant contact from source communities, and library inclusion requests are all welcome at the address on the About page.
-We list our acknowledged limitations openly, and we expect this methodology page to be updated as the underlying standards and community guidance evolve.
+Corrections, scholarly input, and library inclusion requests are all welcome at the address on the About page.
+We list our acknowledged limitations openly, and we expect this methodology page to be updated as the underlying standards and scholarly guidance evolve.